-In addition to the Strategic and Organisational Level risks, there are 2 Directorate Level Risks which should be noted.
-These are Medical Staffing (1259) and a new risk Audiology - Single Handed Practitioner (1571).
+There are 2 Directorate Level Risks which should be noted.
+These are Medical Staffing (1259) and Audiology - Single Handed Practitioner (1571).
 Medical staffing has a risk score of 16 (high risk) and has remained at this level over the last 12 month period.

-The Audiology Risk is new and has a risk score of 15.
-The current details of these risks are noted in Appendix 2.
+The Audiology - Single handed practitioner Risk has a risk score of 16.
+The current details of both of these risks are noted in Appendix 2.